ElectronicToast/electronictoast.github.io/projects.md

 It's rare to meet a hobbyist, electronics enthusiast, or EE/CS student these days who haven't worked with, or at least heard of, Arduino.
 Arduino is undoubtedly the world's most popular electronics prototyping platform, found in the toolbox of thousands of makers and students.
 But I suppose that not many of these folks have had the opportunity to work directly with AVR chips, with nothing separating you from the registers and I/O except for Assembly, or know what is truly happening under the hood.

 This is why I created [FIREFLY](https://github.com/ElectronicToast/FireFly), an open-source, Arduino-compatible ATmega8 target board.
 I have had the privilege of taking the digital electronics core class at Caltech, where microprocessor systems were taught from the ground up - from logic gates to counters to ALU design to [CPU emulators](https://github.com/ElectronicToast/Caltech10CPU).
 After that, we developed [AVR-based systems](https://github.com/ElectronicToast/BinarioBoard) while aware of the underlying logic, such as what makes Arduino `digitalWrite(ledPin)` turn on an LED and `Servo.write()` output a PWM signal.
 I created FIREFLY in order to have a tool for learning more about embedded systems development while sharpening my design skills.

-For more details, check out the project's [GitHub page](https://github.com/ElectronicToast/FireFly).

 ---